Title: How to Access instanceMatrix in Custom Vertex Shader with Three.js TSL (InstancedMesh)?

 Update March 25 2025

 It is afaik impossible I think mostly due to under-the hood magic not exposed.
-Your best bet at this time is to not use the built-in instanceMesh utility and instead roll your own attributes like so:
+Your best bet is to roll your own attributes.
+These attributes can then be accessed and updated from both custom CPU-side logic like render loop updates AND inside TSL shader-land logic:

 Setup: